 That's why I really like this one from Amazon - I personally like the look of it with a no-light option, easy to use and clean, and very quiet:

-These oils doe not have any fillers and have a higher grade content.
+These oils do not have any fillers and have a higher grade content.
 These are the easiest and best for misting.

 Many diffuser companies only approve the use of aromatherapy grade essential oils because other types of oil can gunk up the ultrasonic plate which means the unit can get damaged and won't last long or will stop working.

-This kit by Amazon is a good place to start - you get one of each of these 6 oils:
+This kit by Rocky Mountain Oils is a good place to start - you get one of each of these 6 oils:

-Lavender, Tea Tree, Eucalyptus, Lemongrass, Sweet Orange, Peppermint
+Lavender, Tea Tree, Lemon, Sweet Orange, Peppermint and Rosemary

 It is a combination of orange, tangerine, lavender, chamomile, and ylang ylang oils, and sandalwood blend.
 Expect a more citrus smell to this blend.